shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Summary of Management History and Performance
 Prior to 2000 the Pacific Fishery Management Council (PFMC or Council) managed the federal fishery for Black Rockfish as part of the *Sebastes* complex, with no separate Acceptable Biological Catch (ABC) or Optimum Yield (OY) for Black Rockfish.
 Beginning in 2000, the Council established an ABC of 1,200 mt for Black Rockfish caught north of Cape Mendocino (in the Eureka, Columbia, and Vancouver INPFC statistical areas), but left Black Rockfish south of Cape Mendocino as part of the "other rockfish" category.
 Oregon Black Rockfish continued to be managed as a part of a complex following the 2003 and 2007 assessments, as these assessments combined the Oregon portion of the stock with California [@ralston_status_2003; @sampson_status_2007].

 The 2015 Black Rockfish assessment split the stock into three units for modeling, including California, Oregon and Washington.
 This was the first time the Oregon Black Rockfish stock was assessed in isolation [@cope_assessments_2016].
 Following the implementation of harvest specifications from this assessment, Oregon Black Rockfish were moved in 2017 for the purpose of management to the Oregon Black/Blue/Deacon complex, and manangement of Black Rockfish within this complex has continued since that time.
-The ACLs/OYs have not been exceeded since this complex was created (Table \ref{tab:manage}).
+The OFLs have not been exceeded since this complex was created.
+However, the Oregon-specific ACLs were exceeded in 2017 and in 2022 (Table \ref{tab:manage}).

 In Oregon, Black Rockfish are allocated to both the commercial and recreational fisheries.
 The primary commercial fishery for Black Rockfish is the nearshore live-fish fishery, which is managed as a year-round fishery with annual state harvest caps and two-month trip limits.
 The commercial nearshore fishery first developed as an open access fishery in the early 1990s and transitioned to a State limited-entry permit system in 2004.
 The commercial nearshore fleet is composed of small vessels that target shallow nearshore rocky reefs using mostly hook and line jig or bottom longline fishing gear.